Malay styles and titles: Pehin

 This title is mainly used in Brunei Darussalam.
 An example of the title in Brunei would be Pehin Orang Kaya Laila Setia Bakti Di-Raja Dato Laila Utama Haji Awang Isa, the former Minister of Home Affairs and the current Special Adviser to the Sultan of Brunei.
 The titles refers to the traditional ministers posts in Brunei.

 Pehin Sri

 This title is mainly used in Sarawak.
 Awarded to individuals who have been appointed as Yang di-Pertua Negeri of Sarawak or equivalent or higher.
-An example of the title in Sarawak would be Tun Pehin Sri Haji Abdul Taib Mahmud, Yang di-Pertua Negeri of Sarawak.
+An example of the title in Sarawak would be Tun Pehin Sri Dr. Haji Wan Junaidi Tuanku Jaafar, Yang di-Pertua Negeri of Sarawak.

 Seri Setia

 This title is mainly used in Malacca.
 Awarded to individuals who have been appointed as Yang di-Pertua Negeri of Malacca or equivalent or higher.
 An example of the title in Malacca would be Tun Seri Setia (Dr.) Haji Mohd Ali Rustam, Yang di-Pertua Negeri of Malacca.